lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/configsettings.html.md

 of the key mapping table.

 4\.
-HTML applications receive the numerical key values indicated by the “OpenTV WebKit Key Codes” columns.
+HTML applications receive the numerical key values indicated by the “XXXX WebKit Key Codes” columns.

 Commonly used remote control key codes: